simeononsecurity/simeononsecurity.ch/content/articles/protecting-against-insider-threats_-strategies-for-your-company/index.en.md

 3. Establish alerts and notifications for suspicious activities, enabling timely response and investigation.
 4. Train security personnel on the proper use of user activity monitoring tools and interpretation of the collected data.

 > Tip: You need to strike a balance between monitoring employee activities and respecting their privacy.
-Clearly communicate the purpose and scope of user activity monitoring to foster trust and transparency within the organization.
+Clearly communicate the purpose and scope of user activity monitoring to build trust and transparency within the organization.

 By effectively using user activity monitoring tools, organizations can enhance their ability to detect and respond to insider threats, strengthening their overall cybersecurity posture.